Argandov/hardening/browser/guideline.md

 Notes: This was originally intended as a quick personal benchmark, but decided to upload it in case it is useful for someone else.
 Go ahead with caution and do your research.

 The results of this guideline's results render only a casual-use Firefox configuration.
-If you are in need of more specialized security/anonimity/privacy setup, use Tor/JonDonym, proxies, etc.

-Do your own modifications and further research as needed.
+If you have special privacy/anonimity needs, or are concerned about sofisticated attack vectors, then please do not use Firefox (Or use it with other privacy-enhancing services/softwares).
+Do your own modifications and research as needed.

 The purpose of this setup is for Privacy and protection against tracking/fingerprinting and malicious sites. **Not Anonimity**.